United States Numbered Highway System: Disagreement and refinement, 1925–26

 Many local disputes arose related to the committee's choices between designation of two roughly equal parallel routes, which were often competing auto trails.
 At their January meeting, AASHO approved the first two of many split routes (specifically US 40 between Manhattan, Kansas and Limon, Colorado and US 50 between Baldwin City, Kansas and Garden City, Kansas).
 In effect, each of the two routes received the same number, with a directional suffix indicating its relation to the other.
 These splits were initially shown in the log as—for instance—US 40 North and US 40 South, but were always posted as simply US 40N and US 40S.

 The most heated argument, however, was the issue of US 60.
 The Joint Board had assigned that number to the Chicago-Los Angeles route, which ran more north–south than west–east in Illinois, and then angled sharply to the southwest to Oklahoma City, from where it ran west to Los Angeles.
 Kentucky strongly objected to this designated route, as it had been left off any of the major east–west routes, instead receiving the US 62 designation.
 In January 1926, the committee designated this, along with the part of US 52 east of Ashland, Kentucky, as US 60.
 They assigned US 62 to the Chicago-Los Angeles route, contingent on the approval of the states along the former US 60.
 But Missouri and Oklahoma did object—Missouri had already printed maps, and Oklahoma had prepared signs.
 A compromise was proposed, in which US 60 would split at Springfield, Missouri, into US 60E and US 60N, but both sides objected.
-The final solution resulted in the assignment of US 66 to the Chicago-Los Angeles portion of the US highway, which did not end in zero, but was still seen as a satisfyingly round number.
+The final solution resulted in the assignment of US 66 to the Chicago-Los Angeles portion of the U.S. highway, which did not end in zero, but was still seen as a satisfyingly round number.
 Route 66 came to have a prominent place in popular culture, being featured in song and films.

 With 32 states already marking their routes, the plan was approved by AASHO on November 11, 1926.
 This plan included a number of directionally split routes, several discontinuous routes (including US 6, US 19 and US 50), and some termini at state lines.
 By the time the first route log was published in April 1927, major numbering changes had been made in Pennsylvania in order to align the routes to the existing auto trails.
-In addition, U.S. Route 15 had been extended across Virginia.
+In addition, US 15 had been extended across Virginia.